WasmEdge/docs/docs/embed/c/externref.md

 ### Passing a Class

-To pass a class as `externref`, the object instance is needed.
+The object instance is needed to pass a class as `externref`.

 ```cpp
 class AddClass {